Alexander-Kahanek/COVID_Research/README.md

 # Files

-All the data is stored on a virtual machine, so they will not be posted to github.
+All the data is stored on a virtual machine, so it will not be posted to github.

 * filter_scripts.py is a script I made to filter through compressed json files, and create a cleaner json file.